 The next day I headed straight to the bookstore.
 What was I looking for?
 I didn’t know, but I had to start somewhere.
 I found a book, Wealth Without Risk, by Charles Givens.
 I picked it up, ruffled through it, said what the hell, and paid the lady at the counter $20.

 I took that book home and read it.
 What did I learn?
 Mr. Givens taught me thatI could be my own financial advisor.
-Yes, little ole me.
+Yes, little ole me, the kid from Iowa.
 I am the answer, and if my financial life was going to improve, then I had to improve, and that meant educating myself NOW.

 After finishing that book, I picked up another one and then another and then another.
 Slowly, I was starting to “connect the dots,” and that meant I was becoming financially educated.
 After a few months it was time to start taking action.
 The first place I started was the net worth statement.